snehamule/Home-Security-Simulation-System/README.md

 # Simultaion of Home Security System

-This application is Simulation of home security and control system.
-The security system protects users from intrusion & fire and provides notification to system users.
-If the system detects fire, then system starts Sprinkler.
-System will generate maintance bill for each month.Month at which fire or intrusion detect system will add extra calling and mainitance charge for erticular month.User can view yearly/monthy report for any month after start registering to the home security system.
+This application is Simulation of home security and control system. <br />The security system protects users from intrusion & fire and provides notification to system users.
+If the system detects fire, then system starts Sprinkler.<br /> System will generate maintance bill for each month.Month at which fire or intrusion detect system will add extra calling and mainitance charge for erticular month.User can view yearly/monthy report for any month after start registering to the home security system.<br />
 This project has scoping and requirement document to complete end to end application cycle - documents includes Use case identification, CRC card creation, class diagrams - UML, sequence diagrams.<br />